siegeownager/DCA1.1/README.md

 Golang reference: https://golang.org/pkg/text/template/

-**NOTE**: You don't have to dive in-depth on any of these.
+NOTE: You don't have to dive in-depth on any of these.
 Just know that they exist, and learn how to figure out what kind of output they may be grabbing (almost always self explanatory)
 ```